 Plan a Laurel Highlands getaway with our guide to 15 fantastic things to do near Fallingwater in southwest Pennsylvania.
 Pack your visit with adventure, sprinkle it with art and history, load it with luxury, or combine all of the above.
 Fallingwater is just a three-hour drive from Washington DC, and the Frank Lloyd Wright masterpiece is surrounded by beautiful nature and interesting history.

 If you're looking for romance, build your Laurel Highlands getaway around the incredible luxury of Nemacolin Woodlands Resort.
-If family fun is your priority, Nemacolin delivers that too, with one-of-a-kind experiences that kids will love.
-Food is always part of the fun, and Laurel Highlands offers plenty of dining options from the very casual to the most refined.
+If family fun is your priority, head to Seven Springs Mountain Resort for winter skiing and summer fun on the mountain.
+Food is an important part of any trip, and there are plenty of dining options near Fallingwater, from the very casual to the most refined.

-Lodging and some meals and experiences on our visits to Laurel Highlands were hosted by Nemacolin Woodlands Resort and Laurel Highlands Visitor Bureau.
+Lodging and some meals and experiences on our visits to Laurel Highlands were hosted by the Laurel Highlands Visitor Bureau, Nemacolin Woodlands Resort, and Seven Springs Mountain Resort.
 As always, all opinions are our own.